-- 1. The Audit and Compliance Committee shall draw up and put forward to the Board of Directors the Annual Corporate Governance Report which shall be subject to the deliberation and approval of the Board of Directors prior to the publication of the notice of the Company's Annual General Meeting for the financial year in question. - 2.
+- 1. The Audit and Compliance Committee shall draw up and put forward to the board of directors the Annual Corporate Governance Report which shall be subject to the deliberation and approval of the board of directors prior to the publication of the notice of the Company's General Meeting of Shareholders for the financial year in question. - 2.
 The Annual Corporate Governance Report shall be available on CNMV's website and on the Company's corporate website referred to in section 42 below. - 3.
-Furthermore, the Board of Directors shall, following the Group's social and environmental sustainability model and on the advice of the Social Advisory Board and the Sustainability Committee, ensure that the preparation of the annual public documentation is based upon the Integrated Report).
+Furthermore, the board of directors shall, following the Group's social and environmental sustainability model and on the advice of the Social Advisory Board and the Sustainability Committee, ensure that the preparation of the annual public documentation is based upon the Integrated Report.

 Section 42.
-Corporate Website
+Corporate website